jtownson/swakka/readme.md

         }],
 ```

-Note, _PathParameter_ does not support Optional values.
-Nor does Swagger/OpenAPI.
-If you have a case where
+Note, _PathParameter_ does not support Optional values since Swagger/OpenAPI does not.
-a URL makes sense both with and without some part of the path, you should *define two endpoints*.
+If you have a case where a URL makes sense both with and without some part of the path,
+you should *define two endpoints*.

 ### Other types of parameters